This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 How do I report a new distribution record?

 New distribution records for the atlas project require a photo that plainly shows the diagnostic features of the species.
 Required with each photograph is county, exact locality (geographic coordinates, if available, are preferred and are acceptable in pretty much any format), date, and collector.
 Optional are comments about habitat, other species, size, time, or just about anything else.
-Photo records can be submitted to Brian Edmond.
-Our e-mail servers prefer links to on-line photos rather than attachments but attachments are okay if you don't have a place to put the photos.
-Posting them on the forum is okay too, but please do not post exact localities on the forum!
+Photo records can be submitted online.
+Right now, photos submitted via Facebook, HerpMapper, or other online databases are not considered official records for this project and will not be used.

 Do I have to surrender my copyright on photos I submit?